Ian-Fogelman/reverie/_posts/2023-9-20-getting-started-with-pyspark.md

 title:  Getting Started With PySpark
 categories: [Python, SQL, Spark, PySpark]
 ---

-This post outlines how to easily get started with PySpark.
+Howdy partner, today we look at how to easily get started with PySpark.
 PySpark is the Python library for Apache Spark, an open-source, distributed computing system designed for big data processing and analytics.